taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/My_Profile_management.md

 ## **Access My Profile**

-To access the **My Profile** menu, click on your profile in the top-right corner of Taikun.
+To access the **My Profile** menu, click on your profile in the top-right corner of Taikun CloudWorks.
 Here you can:

 ---